 Employment Outlook and Salary Info

 HVACR certificate holders primarily work as entry-level installation or repair technicians in residential, institutional or commercial environments.
-The U.S. Bureau of Labor Statistics (BLS), predicted that job growth in the field of heating, air conditioning and refrigeration maintenance would increase 28% from 2008-2018 (www.bls.gov).
-In May 2010, the BLS noted the annual median salary for those in this field was $42,530.
+The U.S. Bureau of Labor Statistics (BLS), predicted that job growth in the field of heating, air conditioning and refrigeration mechanics and installers would increase 14% from 2014-2024.
+In May 2015, the BLS noted the annual median salary for those in the field was $45,110.

 Continuing Education and Certification Information